ethanmuller/gulp-init/README.md

 **All your stuff will go into `build/`.**

-## Directories
+## Important Directories/Files

 ```
+gulpfile.coffee   - Gulp configuration
+config.coffee     - Object that is passed to all tasks.
+Contains common things like file paths.
-src/              - Stuff in this directory gets moved or processed
+src/              - Stuff in this directory gets moved or processed, like SCSS or CoffeeScript
-build/            - This directory is generated after processing everything.
-This directory is disposable and should not be checked in
 tasks/            - Gulp tasks are defined in here

-node_modules/     - npm packages
-bower_components/ - bower packages
+build/            - Processed files go here.
+You could zip this up and deploy it.
 ```